The Site of Kaposia

 Lenora United Methodist Church

 The old stone church at Lenora is one of the few stone churches built by pioneer Methodists in Minnesota.
 The Reverend John L. Dyer, a frontier evangelist, was appointed in 1855 to the Richland Circuit in Fillmore County.
 He donated 40 acres of his “claim” for the town site of Lenora.
 The sale of lots enabled construction to begin on the stone church in 1856.
 The 1857 financial panic stopped the project.
 In 1865 the same stone was used to build the present structure.
 A plaque commemorates John Dyer and all pioneer Methodist preachers in Southern Minnesota.
 Active and vital until about 1925, a declining Lenora area population dictated its closing.
 The church once counted 400 members and sheltered the largest religious library in the region.
-Visit Lenora Methodist Church's web site.
+Visit Lenora Methodist Church's Facebook page.

 Directions: Take Highway 52 south through Rochester and Preston to Canton.
 Turn east on the country road to Lenora.